PowerShell remoting features allows to configure computers to receive remote commands. Administrator can run commands on remote systems.

 Using PSexec Enable Remote in PowerShell

-You can enable PSRemoting on remote computer using PSexec Utility.
+You can enable PSRemoting on a remote computer using PSexec Utility.

-Click here to download PSexec utility from Microsoft website and unzip file PSTool.zip into directory.
+Click here to download the PSexec utility from the Microsoft website and unzip the file PSTool.zip into the directory.

-To run PSexec.exe, open PowerShell run as administrator and navigate to PSTool folder where it has PSexec.exe file.
+To run PSexec.exe, open PowerShell run as administrator, and navigate to the PSTool folder where it has the PSexec.exe file.

-To enable remoting on remote computer, run below command
+To enable remoting on a remote computer, run the below command

 psexec.exe \\Corp-201 -s powershell Enable-PSRemoting -Force

-Using above command, it will enable PSRemoting on remote system.
-However, using PSexec not feasible option if you have many computer to enable PSRemoting.
-It requires to download PSexec.exe utility.
+Using the above command will enable PSRemoting on a remote system.
+However, using PSexec is not a feasible option if you have many computers to enable PSRemoting.
+It requires downloading the PSexec.exe utility.

-Use PowerShell Telnet or telnet alternatives to ping remote computer over specified port.
+Use PowerShell Telnet or Telnet alternatives to ping a remote computer over a specified port.

-PowerShell Tip: Best way to download zip file using PowerShell!
+PowerShell Tip: The best way to download zip files using PowerShell!

 Using WMI

-Using PowerShell Invoke-CimMethod cmdlet to connect to remote computer over DCOM.
+Using PowerShell Invoke-CimMethod cmdlet to connect to a remote computer over DCOM.

-WMI has a Win32_Process classes that allows to invoke process.
-Using Invoke-CimMethod, it connect to remote computer, enabling PSRemoting command.
+WMI has a Win32_Process class that allows invoking processes.
+Using Invoke-CimMethod, it connects to a remote computer, enabling PSRemoting command.

 Using Group Policy

-Best feasible way to enable WinRM service on across many computers is to use Group Policy.
-Using Group Policy, you can create single group policy and apply policy across most of the computers in one go.
+The best feasible way to enable WinRM service on across many computers is to use Group Policy.
+Using Group Policy, you can create a single group policy and apply policy across most of the computers in one go.

-To use Group Policy to enable WinRM service, follow below given steps
+To use Group Policy to enable WinRM service, follow the steps

 PowerShell Tip: Use Test-Connection to ping multiple computers in PowerShell!